 The Department of Plant Pathology has a PLANT PATHOLOGY GRADUATE STUDENT PROGRESS EVALUATION form (rubric) for the graduate advisor to fill out twice a year regarding the graduate student assessment for the past 6 months.
 It covers academic performance in courses, research productivity including competence, work ethic, and various other factors including complying with deadlines.
-(Please see attachment at bottom of document).
+(Please see Figure 1 at the end of the document).